-- During or following preparation of the Stage 2 Traffic Management Plan (noting that this document pertains to Stage 1 only). - Prior to carrying out any upgrading or decommissioning activities on site (in accordance with Schedule 4, Condition 1 of the development consent). - Within 1 month of the following (in accordance with Schedule 4, Condition 1 of the development consent: - Submission of an incident report under Schedule 4, Condition 7; - Submission of an audit report under Schedule 4, Condition 9; or - Any modification to the conditions of this consent.
+- Prior to the commencement of a future Stage - Prior to carrying out any upgrading or decommissioning activities on site (in accordance with Schedule 4, Condition 2a of the development consent). - Within 1 month of the following (in accordance with Schedule 4, Condition 1 of the development consent): - Submission of an incident report under Schedule 4, Condition 7; - Submission of an audit report under Schedule 4, Condition 9; or - Prior to carrying out works associated with any modification to the conditions of the development consent (in accordance with Schedule 4, Condition 2c of the development consent).